Output-sensitive Conjunctive Query Evaluation: Introduction

-Building upon the idea in~\autoref{ex:paththree}, we show that by carefully partitioning the input and evaluating queries in a specified order, it is possible to improve the running complexity of join evaluation for a large class of CQs.
+Building upon the idea in~\autoref{ex:paththree}, we show that by carefully partitioning the input and evaluating queries in a specific order, it is possible to improve the running complexity of join evaluation for a large class of CQs.

 \introparagraph{Our Contribution} In this paper, we develop a combinatorial algorithm for evaluating any CQ $Q$.
-We present a recursive algorithm that generalizes the Yannakakis algorithm and obtains a provable improvement in running time.
+We present a recursive algorithm that generalizes the Yannakakis algorithm and obtains a provable improvement in the running time over the Yannakakis algorithm.
 The generalization is clean enough for teaching at a graduate level.
-Our results are easily extensible to support aggregations and commutative semirings.
+Our results are also easily extensible to support aggregations and commutative semirings.
 To characterize the running time of CQs, we also present a new simple width measure that we call the {\em projection width}, $\wout(Q)$, that closely relates to existing width measures known for acyclic queries. {As an example, our generalized algorithm when applied to the path query $P_k(x_1, x_{k+1})$ can evaluate it in time ${O}(|\mD|+ |\tOUT| + |\mD| \cdot |\tOUT|^{1-1/k})$.
 Rather surprisingly, this result (which is combinatorial and thus, assumes $\omega=3$) is already polynomially better than Hu's result for $k \leq 5$ even if we assume that $\omega=2$ to obtain the strongest possible result in their setting.
-At the heart of our main algorithm is a technical result (which may be of independent interest) that allows tighter bounding of the cost of materializing intermediate results when executing Yannakakis.
+At the heart of our main algorithm is a technical result that allows tighter bounding of the cost of materializing intermediate results when executing Yannakakis algorithm.
 We demonstrate the usefulness of our tighter bounding by proving that for path queries, we can further improve the running time to ${O}(|\mD|+ |\tOUT| + |\mD| \cdot |\tOUT|^{1-1/\lceil (k+1)/2 \rceil})$.
-For $k=3$, this result matches the lower bound of $\Omega(|\mD|+ |\tOUT| +|\mD| \cdot \sqrt{|\tOUT|})$ that holds for evaluating any $P_k$ for $k \geq 2$. }

-Further, we establish tightness of our results by demonstrating a matching lower bound on the running time for a class of acyclic and cyclic queries.
+For $k=3$, this result matches the lower bound of $\Omega(|\mD|+ |\tOUT| +|\mD| \cdot \sqrt{|\tOUT|})$ that holds for evaluating any $P_k$ for $k \geq 2$. } Further, we establish tightness of our results by demonstrating a matching lower bound on the running time for a \revthree{ restricted subclass} of acyclic and cyclic CQs.
 Our lower bounds are applicable to both join processing (aka Boolean semiring) and FAQs.